 What is a non-elected officer and where can I find some interesting facts?

-The Clerk, wearing a black gown, leans in to speak to the Speaker sitting in a raised seat surrounded by wood.
+The Clerk, wearing a black gown, leans in to speak to the Speaker sitting in their raised seat.

 DPS Auspic

-The Clerk, wearing a black gown, leans in to speak to the Speaker sitting in a raised seat surrounded by wood.
+The Clerk, wearing a black gown, leans in to speak to the Speaker sitting in their raised seat.

 DPS Auspic